fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

     ft_topoplotTFR(cfg, TFRhann);

 {% include markup/skyblue %}
 **Exercise 4**: By default, FieldTrip plotting functions support an interactive mode.
-This interactive mode does not work in combination with Matlab Live scripts.
-Therefore: also execute the code for `ft_multiplotTFR` in the Matlab command window directly.
-That allows you to drag a box around sensors of interest, click that box, and you'll get an average TFR for those sensors only.
+(Note: This interactive mode does not work in combination with Matlab "Live scripts", if you happen to be using these.)
+The interactive mode allows you to drag a box around sensors of interest, click that box, and you'll get an average TFR for those sensors only.
 In the resulting TFR plot, drag a box around a time/frequency window of interest, and you'll see a topographical plot.
 From that topoplot, you can again select sensors and go to an averaged TFR, etc. Optionally see also the [plotting tutorial](/tutorial/plotting) for more details.
-Play around with interactive mode and reflect briefly on what you see.
+Play around with interactive mode after `ft_multiplotTFR` and reflect briefly on what you see.
 {% include markup/end%}

 {% include markup/skyblue %}